- Senator Gene Yaw

-Senator Yaw represents the 23rd Senatorial District, which includes Bradford, Lycoming, Sullivan, and Union counties and portions of Susquehanna County.
+Senator Yaw represents the 23rd Senatorial District, which includes Bradford, Lycoming, Sullivan, Tioga, and Union counties.
 Sen. Yaw serves as chairman of the Environmental Resources and Energy Committee.
-He also serves as vice chairman of the Judiciary Committee, and as a member of the Agriculture and Rural Affairs, Banking and Insurance, Rules and Executive Nominations, and Urban Affairs and Housing committees.
+He is also vice chairman of the Senate Judiciary Committee, and a member of the Agriculture & Rural Affairs, Banking & Insurance, Community, Economic & Recreational Development, Rules & Executive Nominations, and the Majority Policy committees.
 Prior to serving in the Senate, Sen. Yaw served as Lycoming County solicitor.
-He serves as chairman of the board for the Pennsylvania College of Technology and previously served as general counsel to the Pennsylvania College of Technology.
-Presently, Sen. Yaw serves as a member of the Chesapeake Bay Commission, a member of the Environmental Quality Board, a member of the Pennsylvania Aggregate Advisory Board, and a member of the Pennsylvania Energy Development Authority.
+He serves as chairman of the board for the Pennsylvania College of Technology and previously served as general counsel to the college.
+Presently, Sen. Yaw also serves as a member of the Chesapeake Bay Commission, a member of the Environmental Quality Board, a member of the Pennsylvania Aggregate Advisory Board, and a member of the Pennsylvania Energy Development Authority.
 He attended Bucknell University, and earned degrees from Lycoming College and the American University School of Law in Washington, D.C.

 Representative Eddie Day Pashinski, Vice Chairman

-Rep. Eddie Day Pashinski serves the 121st District, which includes Wilkes-Barre City, Fairview Township, Wilkes-Barre Township, Ashley Borough, Hanover Township and Laurel Run Borough in Luzerne County.
-He was first elected to the House of Representatives in 2006 and serves as the Democratic chairman of the House Agriculture and Rural Affairs Committee.
-Rep. Pashinski is a graduate of Wilkes University with a bachelor's of science degree in Music Education and he has a master's equivalency.
+Rep. Eddie Day Pashinski serves the 121st Legislative District, which consists of Wilkes-Barre City, Fairview, Wilkes-Barre, and Hanover townships, and Ashley and Laurel Run boroughs.
+Rep. Pashinski was first elected to the House of Representatives in 2006.
+Currently, he serves as the chair of the House Agriculture and Rural Affairs Committee.
+Rep. Pashinski is a graduate of Wilkes University with a Bachelor of Science degree in Music Education and he has a master's equivalency.
 He was a music teacher and choral director at the Greater Nanticoke Area School District and has held leadership roles with the Luzerne County Coordinating Council, Luzerne County Legislative Committee, United Way of Wyoming Valley, and State PACE Committee.

-Dr. Nancy Falvo, Clarion University of Pennsylvania, Secretary
+Dr. Nancy Falvo, Pennsylvania Western University Clarion, Secretary

 Mr. Stephen M. Brame, Governor's Representative, Treasurer

-Mr. Brame is president and CEO of the Pennsylvania Rural Electric Association/Allegheny Electric Cooperative, Inc. (Allegheny).
+Mr. Brame is president and CEO of the Pennsylvania Rural Electric Association (PREA) and Allegheny Electric Cooperative, Inc. (Allegheny).
 Mr. Brame has also served as PREA/Allegheny vice president ‑ public affairs & member services.
-Before joining PREA/Allegheny in 2001, Mr. Brame served as a senior staff member for former Pennsylvania Lieutenant Governor and Governor Mark S. Schweiker.
-Among his responsibilities in the Lieutenant Governor's office were legislative priorities, General Assembly relations and communications strategy.
+Before joining PREA/Allegheny in 2001, Mr. Brame served as a senior staffer for former Pennsylvania Lt.
+Gov. and Gov. Mark S. Schweiker.
+His responsibilities in the lieutenant governor's office included legislative priorities, General Assembly relations, and communications strategy.
 Mr. Brame is also a member of the Pennsylvania Rural Development Council.

 Representative Dan Moul

-Rep. Moul serves the 91st Legislative District, which includes Conewago, Cumberland, Franklin, Freedom, Germany, Hamiltonban, Highland, Liberty, Mount Joy, Mount Pleasant, Straban, and Union townships, and Bonneauville, Carroll Valley, Fairview, Gettysburg, Littlestown, and McSherrystown boroughs in Adams County.
+Rep. Moul serves the 91st Legislative District, which includes Conewago, Cumberland, Franklin, Freedom, Germany, Hamiltonban, Highland, Liberty, Mount Joy, Mount Pleasant, Straban, and Union townships, and Bonneauville, Carroll Valley, Fairfield, Gettysburg, Littlestown, and McSherrystown boroughs in Adams County.
 He was first elected to the House of Representatives in 2006.
-Currently, he serves as chairman of the Agriculture and Rural Affairs Committee, and as a member of the Local Government Commission and the Interstate Commission on the Potomac River Basin.
-Prior to being elected to the House of Representatives, Rep. Moul spent 20 years as owner operator of his own real estate management and renovation business, and he worked in the sales division of Hanover-based Utz Quality Foods.
+Currently, he serves as Republican chair of the House Agriculture and Rural Affairs Committee.
+He also serves as a member of the Local Government Commission and the Interstate Commission on the Potomac River Basin.
+Prior to being elected to the House of Representatives, Rep. Moul spent 20 years as owner-operator of his own real estate management and renovation business, and he worked in the sales division of Hanover-based Utz Quality Foods.
 Rep. Moul is a graduate of New Oxford High School and studied finance at York College.
 He is a member of A.B.A.T.E - Mason-Dixon chapter, participating in its annual Christmas for Kids program and efforts to support the Gettysburg Monuments project.

 Richard Esch, University of Pittsburgh at Bradford and Titusville

-Mr. Esch was named interim president of the University of Pittsburgh at Bradford and Titusville on July 1, 2021.
+Mr. Esch is president of the University of Pittsburgh at Bradford and Titusville.
 He began his career at the University of Pittsburgh in 1994 as the director of auxiliary services.
 In 1999, he was named chief business and administrative affairs officer and was promoted to vice president for business affairs in 2003.
 In 2012, he was named vice president for business affairs at Pitt-Titusville.
-He has a bachelor’s degree from the University of Pittsburgh at Bradford, and an MBA from the University of Pittsburgh’s Katz Graduate School of Business.
+He has a bachelor's degree from the University of Pittsburgh at Bradford, and an MBA from the University of Pittsburgh's Katz Graduate School of Business.